odys-z/x-visual/docs/_sources/tests/test-effect.txt

    :linenos:

-As The plane entity is specified as an FlowingPath Occluder, it has post effects on all entities of FlowingPath.
+As The plane entity is specified as an FlowingPath Occluder, it has post effects on all entities of FlowingPath - part of yellow line's post processing is occluded.

 .. image:: imgs/004-post-flowingpath.jpg